Participating in clinical trial during COVID-19

 All café services will be grab and go or customer assisted.
 Salad bars and self-service of bulk foods will remain closed.
 Utensils and meal accompaniments will remain individually packaged or server assisted.
 Cashless payment is encouraged.

-The Learning Center patient library in Mays Clinic, Floor 2, is open for patients and their visitors.
-It is open Monday through Friday from 9 a.m. to 4 p.m.
+The Learning Center patient library in Mays Clinic, Floor 2, and in the Main Building, Floor 4, are open for patients and their visitors.
+They are open Monday through Friday from 9 a.m. to 4 p.m.
 Patients and visitors will be asked to keep their distance and sanitize hands before reviewing materials to reduce the spread of infection.

 You can protect yourself and prevent the spread of infection by: